ShakiLhossain900/ShakiLhossain900/README.md

 - 💬 Ask me about React and Node Js
 - 📫 How to reach me: shakilsdeveloper@gmail.com
 - 🚴‍♂️ I am the great traveller.
+- 🌍 Idea can change ta world.
-- 👥 finding people to make a team
+- 👥 I believe group of people can do anything
 -😄 Pronouns: Shakil
 ### connect with me all time :